varnish/hitch/README.md

 some buffer space for data in flight between frontend and backend.

-`hitch` has very few features--it's designed to be paired with an intelligent backend like haproxy or nginx.
+`hitch` has very few features--it's designed to be paired with an intelligent backend like varnish.
 It maintains a strict 1:1 connection pattern with this backend handler so that the backend can dictate throttling behavior, maxmium connection behavior, availability of service, etc.